-Currently, only 5 noise-sensitive locations within and near Eielson AFB experience DNL greater than or equal to 65 dBA.
-These include Eielson AFB Housing, Ben Eielson Junior/Senior High School, Anderson-Crawford Elementary School, Base Dormitories, and the Moose Creek Baptist Church.
+Currently, only five noise-sensitive locations within and near Eielson AFB experience DNL greater than or equal to 65 dBA.
+These include base housing, Ben Eielson Junior/Senior High School, Anderson-Crawford Elementary School, Base Dormitories, and the Moose Creek Baptist Church.
 Seventy-four households located near the installation are also within the 65 to 70 dBA noise contours.

-The JPARC airspace is the affected environment for the Proposed Action's noise impacts.
-Most supersonic flights in the northern JPARC airspace consist of F-22s based at JBER, F-16s and F-35s based at Eielson AFB, and transient F-15 and F-16 aircraft (JPARC 2013; USAF 2016).
+JPARC airspace is the affected environment for the Proposed Action's noise impacts.
+Most supersonic flights in the northern JPARC airspace consist of F-22s based at JBER, F-16s and F-35s based at Eielson AFB, and transient F-15 and F-16 aircraft (USAF 2013; USAF 2016).
 The most noise impacts occur during the major flying exercises like the Red Flag-Alaska and the Northern Edge.
-These exercises typically last 2 weeks and are organized 3 to 4 times a year.
-JPARC airspace noise modelling was conducted for the JPARC EIS in 2013 and updated for the F-35A Pacific Operational Beddown EIS (USAF 2016).
-The DoD uses a modified version of DNL for assessing noise in flight routes, which adjusts for the sudden increase in (or onset of) noise and the sporadic nature of sounds, depicted by the symbol Ldnmr.
-Table 3.2-5 provides baseline Ldnmr values for Northern JPARC airspace units R-2205 and R-2211 (USAF 2016).
+These exercises typically last 2 weeks and occur 3 to 4 times a year.
+JPARC airspace noise modeling was conducted for the 2013 JPARC EIS and updated for the F-35A Pacific Operational Beddown EIS (USAF 2016).
+DoD uses a modified version of DNL for assessing noise in flight routes, which adjusts for the sudden increase in (or onset of) noise and the sporadic nature of sounds, depicted by the symbol Ldnmr.
+Table 3.2-5 provides baseline Ldnmr values for Northern JPARC airspace, showing that the modeled airspace units have Ldnmr below 65 dBA except for the restricted airspace units R-2205 and R-2211 (USAF 2016).